 Support for parents and carers of children with neurodevelopmental conditions is essential for effective management and therapy.

-Steering through complex frameworks such as the Diagnostic and Statistical Manual of Mental Disorders can provide a clearer understanding of a child’s diagnosis and needs.
+Steering through complex diagnostic frameworks such as the International Classification of Diseases (ICD-11) can provide a clearer understanding of a child’s diagnosis and needs within the UK healthcare system.

-Building a robust support network and learning about specific therapeutic approaches like the Bobath concept can empower caregivers in their roles and enhance the child’s developmental progress.
+Building a robust support network and learning about therapeutic approaches like the Bobath concept can empower parents and carers, enhancing the child’s developmental progress.

-Understanding the Diagnostic and Statistical Manual of Mental Disorders (DSM) can be an intimidating task for parents and carers of children with neurodevelopmental conditions.
+Understanding the International Classification of Diseases, 11th Revision (ICD-11) — commonly used by NHS professionals — can be a challenging yet essential step for parents and carers of children with neurodevelopmental conditions.
 Here are four key points to reflect on:

 Creating a Child and Adolescent Support Network